WoeUSB/WoeUSB/README.md

 Without the following dependencies WoeUSB will still able to run, but some functionalities will be unavailable:

 * [p7zip](https://sourceforge.net/projects/p7zip/)
-  For workaround the problem where the Windows 7 installation media doesn't ship their UEFI bootloader in the proper location.
+  For workaround the problem where the Windows 7 installation media doesn't ship their UEFI bootloader in the proper location

 ## Installation